加入於:2020 9 月 04 最近活躍:2024 10 月 04 iNaturalist 每月捐款者 since 2024年5月

 Rhinophorinae – Stevenia sp., Melanophora sp., maybe Phyto sp.

-Note that there are ~2,000 species of blow flies, many distributed worldwide.
+There are ~2,000 species of blow flies, many distributed worldwide.
 As I learn more morphology and identification, I would like to try to get rarer species catalogued here.
 If you have a fly that looks like a blow fly... but it also kinda looks like a muscid or a tachinid... please tag me!

 –all bot flies, esp.
 Cuterebrinae and the Cuterebra buccata and C. princeps groups

 –Hymenoptera, esp.
-Pompilidae, Sphecidae, Xylocopa sp., Philanthus sp.
+Pompilidae, Pepsis, Sphecidae, Xylocopa, Philanthus

 –Neuroptera, esp.
 Ascalaphidae and Myrmeleontidae